This article series documents a journey of modifying and improving a 3D printer.

 Thermocouple conversion circuit with TI ADS1118 Analog-to-Digital converter

 Over the lifetime of my printer before the modifications, there was at least one incident where the firmware was operating with a false low extruder temperature reading (reading a low temperature when the extruder was actually hot), which is a very dangerous situation when actively heating the extruder.
 It’s possible this situation caused some of the damage to my hotend PTFE tube that I discovered later.
-While I’m not certain of the exact circumstances and performance in the original design, I highly recommend switching to a different thermometer type for any printer modification builds that allow it.
+While I’m not certain of the exact circumstances and performance in the original design, I highly recommend switching to a different hotend block thermometer type for any printer modification builds that allow it.
 Sticking with the original K-type sensor in this electrical configuration isn’t worth the hassle.

 Semi-Custom MK10 Nozzle/Heater Block Format